The Heisenberg category of a category: The additive construction

 As a shorthand, the strings decorated by the identity morphism are drawn unadorned.
 Strings are also allowed to cross and bend.
 Thus, for any $a,b \in \basecat$ we have the crossings

 The cups and caps that appear at the bends need to take into account the Serre functor.
 For any $a \in \basecat$ we have the following cups and caps

 As in \cite{khovanov2014heisenberg}, the planar diagrams generated by the above are subject to a number of relations.
-The full list is in Section~\ref{sec:additive-Heisenberg-2cat}.
+The full list is in Chapter~\ref{sec:additive-Heisenberg-2cat}.
 For example, for any $a \in \basecat$ we have the straightening relations